Charles Robert Jenkins Defected to North Korea Because He Didn’t Want to Serve in Vietnam – He Was Held for 39 Years

 Hitomi Soga following her return to Japan, 2002.
 (Photo Credit: Kurita KAKU / Gamma-Rapho / Getty Images)

-Despite having little choice in the arrangement, the two came to care for each other deeply, and it was thanks to Soga that Jenkins was finally able to leave North Korea.
-When the Japan-North Korea Pyongyang Declaration was signed in 2002, she was allowed to visit Japan for 10 days – and never returned.
-Instead, Soga worked with the Japanese government to help convince the US to pardon her husband.
-Her attempts were unsuccessful.
+It was thanks to Hitomi Soga that Charles Robert Jenkins was finally able to leave North Korea.
+When the Japan-North Korea Pyongyang Declaration was signed in 2002, she and four other captives were allowed to visit Japan for 10 days – she never returned.
+Instead, she worked with the Japanese government to help convince the United States to pardon her husband.
+Her attempts, however, were unsuccessful.

 Charles Robert Jenkins is finally freed